AbsaOSS/cobrix/README.md

 +------------------+-----------------------+----------+----------+--------------------+--------------------+
 ```

-The data now contain 2 additional fields: 'Seg_Id0' and 'Seg_Id1'.
-The 'Seg_Id0' is an autogenerated id for each root
-record.
-It is also unique for a root record.
-After splitting the segments you can use Seg_Id0 to join both tables.
-The 'Seg_Id1' field contains a unique child id.
-It is equal to 'null' for all root records but uniquely identifies
+The data now contains two additional fields: 'Seg_Id0' and 'Seg_Id1'.
+The 'Seg_Id0' is an auto-generated ID for each root record and is also unique for a root record.
+After splitting the segments, you can use 'Seg_Id0' to join both tables.
+The 'Seg_Id1' field contains a unique child ID and is equal to 'null' for all root records but uniquely identifies child records.
-child records.

 You can now split these 2 segments and join them by Seg_Id0.
-The full example is available at
+The full example is available at `spark-cobol/src/main/scala/za/co/absa/cobrix/spark/cobol/examples/CobolSparkExample2.scala`.
-`spark-cobol/src/main/scala/za/co/absa/cobrix/spark/cobol/examples/CobolSparkExample2.scala`

-To run it from an IDE you'll need to change Scala and Spark dependencies from 'provided' to 'compile' so the
-jar file would contain all the dependencies.
+To run it from an IDE, you'll need to change Scala and Spark dependencies from 'provided' to 'compile' so the JAR file would contain all the dependencies.
 This is because Cobrix is a library to be used in Spark job projects.
-Spark jobs uber jars should not contain Scala and Spark dependencies since Hadoop clusters have their Scala and Spark
-dependencies provided by the infrastructure.
-Including Spark and Scala dependencies in an uber jar can produce
-binary incompatibilities when these jars are used in `spark-submit` and `spark-shell`.
+Spark jobs' uber JARs should not contain Scala and Spark dependencies since Hadoop clusters have their Scala and Spark dependencies provided by the infrastructure.
+Including Spark and Scala dependencies in an uber JAR can produce binary incompatibilities when these JARs are used in `spark-submit` and `spark-shell`.

 Here is our example tables to join: